Hunt Down the Freeman: Plot

-Three years later, Shephard travels to City 9 in Alaska and discovers a Combine factory operated with child slavery.
-After negotiating with the factory's administrator, Boris (Vincent Fallow), Shephard rescues them and brings them back to his outposts.
-Seventeen years after that, the G-Man instructs Shephard to travel to City 17 and kill Freeman.
-Together with Adam, Shephard allies with the Combine and attacks the Resistance base at Black Mesa East.
-After the attack, he is captured by the Resistance before being rescued by Boris' daughter Sasha (Eli Walker).
-Adam suddenly appears and kills Sasha, urging Shephard to run.
-After escaping the Resistance, Shephard confronts the G-Man, who reveals that Adam was the one who attacked him at Black Mesa as part of a deal between the two.
-The G-Man goes on to explain that Shephard's actions have weakened the Combine, allowing Freeman to defeat them.
-Shephard then proceeds towards a factory overseen by Boris, who mistakenly believes that he killed Sasha and orders the Combine to kill him; however, Shephard defeats their forces before returning to the Avalon Vale.
-Discovering that Adam has attempted to assume control over his army, Shephard confronts and executes him before directing the ship to set sail for a stranded research vessel named the Borealis.
+Three years later, in a Combine-administered Earth, Shephard travels to City 9 in Alaska and discovers a Combine factory operated with child slaves.
+After negotiating with the factory's administrator, Boris (Vincent Fallow), Shephard rescues the children and brings them back to his outpost to train as soldiers.
+Seventeen years later, the G-Man instructs Shephard to travel to City 17 and kill Freeman.
+Shephard and Adam ally with the Combine under a deal with Boris, who was lifted to a high-ranking Combine position per a deal with the G-Man.
+Shephard and the Combine attack the Resistance base at Black Mesa East.
+Shepard is captured by the Resistance before being rescued by Boris' daughter Sasha (Eli Walker); however, Adam appears and kills Sasha, urging Shephard to run.

+After escaping the Resistance, Shephard confronts the G-Man, who reveals that Shephard's attacker at Black Mesa was Adam, not Freeman, as part of a deal between the two.
+The G-Man goes on to explain that Shephard's actions have weakened the Combine, as Boris has split their forces to search for Shephard and avenge Sasha's death, thus weakening the Combine opposition Freeman faces on his own journey, which was ultimately the intended result of the G-Man's trickery.
+Shephard proceeds towards a factory overseen by Boris, who orders a Combine force to kill him; Shephard withstands the assault until he is rescued by Nick and returns to the Avalon Vale.
+Discovering that Adam has attempted to seize control over his army, Shephard confronts and kills him before directing the ship to set sail for a stranded research vessel named the Borealis.